 Comment on Mortgagea bility

-The property provides ade equate security for mortgage purposes, subject to individual lender criteria
+In its current state with caresidential mortgage purp vity wall insulation present the property will not provide a suitable security oses. for normal

 Valuations

-Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total it Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 165,000 £ 170,000 £ 323,000
+Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 65,000 £ 90,000 £ 180,000 X Yes No

-Buy To Let Cases
+What is the reasonable rangementh Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncv basis? £

-month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £ Yes No
+here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Surveyor's name Security Print Code [484210 = 5419 ] Electronically signed by:- Lesley Coghill
+Signed Surveyor's name Security Print Code [501871 = 1714] Electronically signed by:- Graham Forbes

-Professional qualifications BSc (Hons) MRICS
+Professional qualifications MRICS

 Company name DM Hall LLP

 Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

 Telephone 01463 241077

 Fax 01463 233627

-Report date 12th December 2023
+Report date 1st February 2024